sophiebrunner/sophiebrunner/README.md

 # Hello world, I'm Sophie :wave:

-* 👩🏻‍💻 Frontend Developer @<a href = https://github.com/tollwerk>tollwerk</a> and therefore collaborating now on <a href=https://gitlab.tollwerk.net/sophie>GitLab</a>
+* 👩🏻‍💻 Frontend Developer @<a href = https://github.com/tollwerk>tollwerk</a> (therefore collaborating now on <a href=https://code.tollwerk.net/sophie>GitLab</a>), specializing in Accessibility
 * 🎓 Graduated from <a href = https://github.com/coding-bootcamps-eu>Coding Bootcamps Europe</a>
 * 🎼 M. A. Musicology with experience as project & content manager for orchestras
 * 💡 Solving tech problems in the family since 2008
 * 🧑‍🏫 Loves learning.
-Next on my schedule: TypeScript, Angular & React
+Next on my schedule: TypeScript, PHP
-* 🚴 Road biker by day 🪱 Book worm by night
+* 🚴 Biker by day 🪱 Book worm by night

 ## Skills